Home » Teaching Method

 1. Based on the level of learning: It is in accordance with the following psychological laws of learning (given by E.L.
 Thorndike)

 (a) The law of readiness: According to this law, we learn most when our minds are ready to receive.
-The project Method prepares the mind of the students by providing them with suitable situations.
+The project Method prepares the minds of the students by providing them with suitable situations.

 (b) The law of effect: This law states that if learning is to be effective and fruitful, it must be accompanied by satisfaction and – happiness.
 The students derive immense pleasure when they manipulate their own activities.